kassko/data-mapper-bundle/README.md

             is_shared: # Default is false
             adapter_class: # Default is "Kassko\Bundle\DataMapperBundle\Adapter\Cache\DoctrineCacheAdapter"
         result_cache: # Optional section and same as metadata_cache
+    logger_service: # Optional.
+A logger service name.
+Il will be used for logging in data-mapper component.
 ```
 (1) availables types are annotations, yaml, php, php_file, yaml_file.
 And maybe others if you add some custom mapping loaders.